 Federal law (Section 504 of the Rehabilitation Act of l973, as amended, and the Americans with Disabilities Act Amendments Act of 2008) established the rights of individuals with disabilities.
 East Central University is committed to compliance with all applicable federal laws and regulations regarding the reasonable accommodations needed to provide equal opportunity to qualified individuals with disabilities.
 In accordance with federal and state regulations, disability-related information will be treated in a confidential manner.

-Students are responsible for providing documentation that supports their request for accomodation.
-It is important that the documentation clearly established that the student has a disability as defined by federal regulations and that the documentation clearly supports the individual's request for accomodation.
-The following documentation guidelines are provided in the interest of ensuring that documentation of a disability demonstrates a significant impact on a major life activity and supports the individual's request for accommodation.
+The student is responsible for providing documentation that supports his/her request for accommodation.
+It is important that this document clearly establishes that the student has a disability as defined by federal regulations, and clearly supports the individual’s request for accommodation.

-- Diagnostic statement of deafness or hearing loss, with a current audiogram;
+- a diagnostic statement of deafness or hearing loss, with a current audiogram.

 - a statement identifying student's primary means of communication (oral, ASL, SEE, Cued Speech, etc.) and speech reading skills.

 - a statement regarding the use of hearing aids, including appropriateness, function, and effectiveness, and recommendations regarding the probable effectiveness of specific assistive listening devices in the academic setting.